 - Certified Kosher and Halal.

-- Classified as food by JEFCA-Joint FAO/WHO expert Committee on Food Additives.
+- Accepted by JEFCA-Joint FAO/WHO expert Committee on Food Additives.

 Lysozyme activity has been demonstrated to be effective in attacking the cell wall polysaccharide of different bacterial species, leading to a breakdown of the cell wall and killing of the micro-organisms.
 Lysozyme is most effective in hydrolyzing a tetrasaccharide widely found in Gram-positive bacteria.
 The cell wall of bacteria consists of overlapping layers of peptoglycans, specifically glucosamine (green) and muramic acids (pink).
 Lysozyme is an n-acetylmuramidase, in that it intervenes by breaking the glycosidic bond between n-acetylmuramic acid and n-acetylglucosamine.
 The four disulfide bridges make the protein exceptionally stable and resistant to a variety of conditions and treatments.